Sew a cute top with collars and cuffs with the Alyssa Top Sewing Pattern by Appletotes and Co.

-I used the “snow and sew” time to catch up on a few patterns I had cut out and hoped to try.
+I used the recent winter “snow and sew” time to catch up on a few patterns I had cut out and hoped to try.
 Today, I’m showing off the Alyssa Top, by Appletotes & co.

 The Alyssa Top has so many options, I took quite a long while trying to decide what I wanted my top to look like.
 Sleeves?
 Contrasting cuffs?
 Contrasting band?
 Add a collar?
 Sometimes I’m my own worst enemy when it comes to these “big” decisions.
 Anyway, I finally settled on a navy, anchor nautical look!